 - Staff are responsible for their own actions and behaviour and should avoid any conduct which would lead any reasonable person to question their motivation and intentions. - If you have any concerns that a child is being harmed, abused or neglected you must share your concerns immediately both verbally and in writing with the school's Designated Safeguarding Lead, Deputy Designated Safeguarding Lead or another member of the school's Leadership Team.
 Always listen carefully to the child and report what they tell you in the child's own words.
-Never promise to keep a secret - If you receive an allegation against an adult working in the school or observe behaviour that concerns you, you must discuss your concerns without delay with the Headteacher or Designated Safeguarding Lead.
+Never promise to keep a secret. - If you receive an allegation against an adult working in the school or observe behaviour that concerns you, you must discuss your concerns without delay with the Headteacher.
+In the absence of the Headteacher, concerns should be shared with another senior member of staff such as the Deputy Headteacher or Designated Safeguarding Lead, or the Chair of Governors.
 Concerns regarding the Headteacher should be directed to the Chair of Governors or Local Authority Designated Officer.
-(The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk)

-• Anyone (in emergencies or if they are required to) can make a referral about their concerns for a child directly to Children's Services.
+The school's Whistleblowing Policy and the NSPCC whistleblowing helpline are available for staff who do not feel able to raise concerns internally.
+Staff can call the NSPCC on 0800 028 0285 the line is available from 8:00am to 8:00pm, Monday to Friday or email: help@nspcc.org.uk.
+Safeguarding-Mate can also guide staff should they have a concern about an adult's behaviour. - If you are worried that the behaviour of an adult working in the school (including all third party staff, supply staff and volunteers) is giving cause for concern, no matter how small the concern is and even if it does not meet the harm threshold, you must share your concerns with the designated safeguarding lead without delay.
+This is in line the low level concern procedures set out within our child protection policy.
+Concerns regarding the designated safeguarding lead should be directed to the headteacher. - Anyone (in emergencies or if they are required to) can make a referral about their concerns for a child directly to Children's Services.